 Cancellations on or after April 1 do not qualify for refunds.

 This is a general description of the course.
 Exact details will be given at the beginning of the race.
 Each racer will be given an Expedition Journal with a course description and daily requirements.
 This Expedition Journal must be carried with the racers at all times and be presented at all Aid Stations.
 All mileage on this page is approximate but will be updated for exact distances at the time of the race.
 We have included links to Strava for each stage to illustrate approximate mileage and distance.
 These were recorded by the overall men’s champion and individual times will vary – considerably!

 Download GPX files for the course – individual stages and full course.

-Day 1: (20 miles) From Loma to Rabbit Valley, this section is truly one of the most beautiful sections of the entire course.
+Day 1: (19.8 miles – 2040’+ Gain) From Loma to Rabbit Valley, this section is truly one of the most beautiful sections of the entire course.
 Amazing canyons and overlooks make this section a great way to start the race.
-Aid stations will be at approximately 6mi and 13mi into the section.Salt Creek Stage Strava Link

 13.1mi – Mesa Aid Station

 17.5mi – Westwater